Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 * [stegatxins0](https://rentry.co/mining#sharex) (recommended)
 * [Anime Cards](https://animecards.site/media/#setting-up-sharex)

-Instead of repeating the steps they already showed,
-I present alternative and additional ShareX commnds for stegatxins0's guide (the long command to paste within the `Actions` section).
+Instead of re-telling the steps they have already showed, I present alternative and additional ShareX commands for stegatxins0's guide (the long command to paste within the `Actions` section).

 The following commands have the following advantages / changes: